PV Girls Golf battled adversity to become successful program

 “Everyone is at their best and where we want them to be.
 Everyone’s hard work and effort has especially put them forward because they’ve been practicing everyday,” Steele said.
 “Actually trying and want to get better.
 Talk to coaches about how to get better and take private lessons outside of that and just keeping working on their game.”

-Going in to this week’s state tournament, the Spartans have only every finished as runners-up.
-Leaving that same underdog mentality that has them here ready to accomplish more.
+Going into this week’s state tournament, the Spartans have only ever finished as runners-up, leaving that same underdog mentality that has them here ready to accomplish more.

 Peters, Steele and the rest of the team will tee it up Thursday and Friday at Otter Creek Golf Course in Ankeny.